argrischuk/argrischuk/README.md

 - 👋 Hi, I’m Artyom Grischuk
-- 👀 I’m interested in web development
+- 👀 I’m interested in backend development
-- 🌱 I’m currently studying react.js
+- 🌱 I’m currently studying golang
-- 📫 How to reach me artoymgr@gmail.com
+- 📫 How to reach me argrischuk@yandex.ru

 <!---
 artyomgr-dev/artyomgr-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.